 The default “ClientLogo.bmp” file is a copy of the Stockell logo.
 If a graphic of the client’s logo is available, “ClientLogo.bmp” should be replaced with the client’s logo.
 The BMP format, as well as sizing, of the original should be retained.

-These files will need to be uploaded to all Application Area folders under IcsMain/IcsTest (Accounts Receivable, ADT – Registration, ATB, etc…)
+These files will need to be uploaded to all Application Area folders under Chcc-rcm/Chcc-rcm-test (Accounts Receivable, ADT – Registration, ATB, etc…)

 Adjust Snapshot options